zauberzeug/SimpleLocation/README.md

 - latest native location APIs accessible from shared code
 - get last location
 - receive location updates
-- different accuracy levels (high, balanced, low)
+- different accuracy levels (navigation, high, balanced, low)
 - distance filter
 - automatic error handling for location settings
 - can be used in the background (f.e. in a `Service` on *Android*)
+- permission handling for Android API 23+

 ## Setup
 ### Android